-One of the most fundamental entities within Foundry Virtual Tabletop is the Actor.
+One of the most fundamental documents within Foundry Virtual Tabletop is the Actor.
 Actors are the protagonists, allies, monsters, antagonists, and persons within the World that you create.
 The game System being used has control to define the exact types of actors which are relevant for its gameplay, but for most tabletop roleplaying systems these actors will represent the characters which the player Users impersonate and the foes they encounter.
 This article will detail the features of actors, how to create them, and configure them.

 Actor Creation and Configuration

 To create a new Actor, visit the Actors Directory in the sidebar by clicking on the icon that looks like a group of people ().
 At the top of this tab you can use the Create Actor button to open the actor creation dialog.

 Actor configuration is handled through the Actor Sheet which is opened by left clicking on an Actor entry in the sidebar directory or by double-clicking on a token within a Scene.
 The Actor Sheet itself is usually a system-specific implementation, so the details of what can be configured at an Actor level will vary by game system.